 The Behaviour Support facilitator works with families of the person living with dementia who demonstrates responsive behaviours, providing them with supportive strategies.

-The Health Bistro Day Program is a welcoming centre offering people living with dementia a sense of security, compassion and the ability to live their life to the fullest while maintaining their dignity.
+The Health Bistro Day Program is a welcoming centre offering persons living with dementia a sense of security, compassion and the ability to live their life to the fullest while maintaining their dignity.

 In-home activation kits are developed by our recreation and health promotion facilitators and are customized to the person living with dementia.
 These kits are for people who are unable to access other programs outside of their home.

-The Alzheimer Society of Sudbury-Manitoulin North Bay & Districts offers public education and training for the general public, healthcare providers, first responders, care partners, family members and for people living with Alzheimer’s disease and related dementias.
+The Alzheimer Society of Sudbury-Manitoulin North Bay & Districts offers public education and training for the general public, healthcare providers, first responders, care partners, family members and for persons living with dementia.

 From educational presentations to dementia-centred training, our public education team can answer questions about brain health and living well with dementia.